 For example, a thread assigned priority 0 will be run most frequently.
-In this new algorithm, such a thread will be placed in ready list A. On the other hand, a thread assigned a priority of 3 will be placed in ready list D and will be run at 1/8 the frequency of a thread in ready list A. For comparison, this same thread will be assigned priority 2^3 and (i.e., 8) for the red-black algorithm and will therefore be run at 1/8 the fastest priority.
+In this new algorithm, such a thread will be placed in ready list A. On the other hand, a thread assigned a priority of 3 will be placed in ready list D and will be run at 1/8 the frequency of a thread in ready list A. For comparison, this same thread will be assigned priority 23 and (i.e., 8) for the red-black algorithm and will therefore be run at 1/8 the speed of threads in the fastest priority.